 - pay certification fees that range for hundreds to thousands of dollars

-Recently I’ve seen a lot of criticism about how these regulations and standards are not strict enough.
+Recently there has been a lot of criticism about how these regulations and standards are not strict enough.
 Perhaps there is some truth to this.
 However, it is also true that large scale regulations such as this are difficult to create, implement and maintain.
-Considering the hurdles that must be leapt by the agency and the farmers/manufacturers, I believe this is a good start to a good system.
-What are your thoughts?